-1. Frequent generation of near-zero co- 3.
-Model stability highly sensitive to efficients in models data quality issues which could not all be addressed through processing,
+- 1. Frequent generation of near-zero coefficients in models - 2.
+Model instability when used with simulate() function prevented evaluation - 3.
+Model stability is highly sensitive to data quality issues which could not all be addressed through processing, filtering, and initial conditions.